 - Records of cash, investments and debt of the Nassau County Tobacco Settlement Corporation, for whom the County Treasurer serves as President and Treasurer.

-The Debt and Investments unit is responsible for the issuance of all debt, including short-term notes such as revenue anticipation notes, tax anticipation notes and bond anticipation notes.
+- Debt and Investments: Responsible for the issuance of all debt, including short-term notes such as revenue anticipation notes, tax anticipation notes and bond anticipation notes.
 Investment of short-term excess cash is a daily activity.

-The Tax Sale and Records unit is responsible for the collection of all current and prior year's delinquent taxes, and the maintenance of official County tax records.
+- Tax Sale and Records: Responsible for the collection of all current and prior year's delinquent taxes, and the maintenance of official County tax records.
 Annually in February, a tax lien sale is conducted by auction of uncollected taxes.

-The Tax Certiorari unit processes all Petitions, Judgments and Small Claims refunds, and ensures payments are made properly.
+- Tax Certiorari: processes all Petitions, Judgments and Small Claims refunds, and ensures payments are made properly.